LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 You will see the JSX appear on the JSX window.
 Notice the changes.
 Some words like class have been changed to className, this is because class is a reserved word for implementing JavaScript classes and transform is avoiding those conflict.
 Also you will notice the bootstrap class image fit

 Now go to the settings button and tick the section `Create Function Component` then press confirm.
 I will do a snapshot to make sure you know where to go just below this next snippet.
-Keep in mind the component's name is Foo.

 <img src="../images/AttachGatsbySSGToWebsite/UsingTransform.gif" class="image fit" alt="Image showing we will have link to blog on top right and nav bar"/>

+Sorry I forgot to name the component as home and just used the default Foo name, you should see my change in the below code.
 Now copy the entire JSX file contents and create a new file under your pages folder called index.js.
 As you may have guessed this will hold the JSX code.
 In case that URL no longer works the code should look like this.
 Very similar!

 ```jsx
 export const Home = () => (